QYH-BIT/HSOD-BIT-V2/README.md

 ## Citation

 If you use this benchmark in your research, please cite this project.
+This citation format will be updated after the ·official publication of AAAI 2025·.

 ```
 @article{qiu2025HSOD,